mchenriques22/pergolator/README.md

 BenchmarkMatchAll
 BenchmarkMatchAll-8   	   67246	     17045 ns/op	       0 B/op	       0 allocs/op
 ```
-So one average it takes 17ns per evaluation of a query.
+So on average it takes 17ns per evaluation of a query.

 On average (based on multiple Go benchmarks), with this hardware and 1vCPU (`-core 1`), we have seen the following durations:
 - 3ns per int/float/bool comparison.